 Dreams are the performance.

-For thousands of years, humans have used stories to learn, grow, adapt, pass down history, teach the truth and find meaning.
-Think of when a student approaches a teacher with a complex question and the teacher tells a story, and contained in that story is the answer.
+For thousands of years humans have used stories to learn, grow, adapt, pass down history, teach the truth and find meaning.
+Think of when a student approaches a teacher with a complex question and the teacher tells a story that contains the answer.
 It paints a picture and engages the imagination.
 When the student “gets it,” they really get it.
 The lesson sinks in.
 It’s like Jesus telling parables.
 He didn’t lecture to his disciples, he told them stories.

 Dreams allow you to figure it out for yourself.
 They respect your intelligence.
 And they are very clever about tailoring stories just for you.
 It’s like having the world’s best life coach living in your head.
 Your own personal Jesus.

 Simple Fact #3: Everything in dreams is symbolism.

 Dreams use symbolism to tell stories about you and your life.
 Your unconscious mind takes all input from other areas of the mind and body—memories, emotions, thoughts, feelings, perceptions, physical conditions and stimuli—and spits out symbolism.
 It’s all put through the grinder and out pops your dreams.

 Symbolism is the native language of the unconscious mind.
 If you want to understand dreams and your unconscious mind, begin with symbolism.